jzimmerman135/webgpu-learn-along/README.md

 ### Learning Goals

-Hopefully we will implement all of the following in minimal viable examples, feel free to add any you want to cover!
+Hopefully we will implement all of the following in minimal viable examples, again, feel free to add!

 - [ ] Hello Triangle
 - [x] Google's Game of Life GPU Simulation tutorial